mahdi-darvish/Comparative-Analysis-of-ConvNet-Architecture-on-Bird-Species-Dataset/README.md

 A second important design decision in the inception model was connecting the output at different points in the model.
 This was achieved by creating small off-shoot output networks from the main network that were trained to make a prediction.
 The intent was to provide an additional error signal from the classification task at different points of the deep model in order to address the vanishing gradients problem.
 These small output networks were then removed after training.

-Overall, Inception-v3 is a convolutional neural network architecture from the Inception family that makes several improvements including using Label Smoothing, Factorized 7 x 7 convolutions, and the use of an auxiliary classifer to propagate label information lower down the network (along with the use of batch normalization for layers in the sidehead).
+Overall, Inception-v3 is a convolutional neural network architecture from the Inception family that makes several improvements, including using Label Smoothing, Factorized 7 x 7 convolutions, and the use of an auxiliary classifier to propagate label information lower down the network (along with the use of batch normalization for layers in the sidehead).

 <figure class="image">